nidhikamath2102/FlutterChatDemo/README.md

 # flutterapp

-A new Flutter application created by Nidhi Kamath
+A new Flutter UI application created by Nidhi Kamath

 ## Getting Started